Jays outfielder Varsho leaves game with leg injury | Globalnews.ca

-TORONTO – Toronto Blue Jays centre-fielder Daulton Varsho left today’s game against the Athletics with an apparent left leg injury.
+TORONTO – Toronto Blue Jays centre-fielder Daulton Varsho left Saturday’s game against the Athletics due to left hamstring discomfort, the team said.

+In the third inning, Varsho hit a pitch from right-hander Gunnar Hoglund off the top of the wall in left-centre field.

-He grabbed the back of his thigh after rounding second base in the third inning of the matinee at Rogers Centre.
+As he tried to stretch the double into a triple, Varsho grabbed the back of his thigh a few steps after rounding second base.

+Varsho was forced to awkwardly hop his way to third base and was tagged out by Max Schuemann, who helped lower him to the dirt.

+Get breaking National news
-Varsho hopped a few more steps before falling to the dirt near third base.
-He was in significant discomfort as training staff came out to assist.

-Varsho was able to slowly walk off the field on his own.
+Varsho was in significant discomfort as training staff came out to assist.
+He was eventually able to slowly walk off the field on his own.

 Toronto had a 6-5 lead at the time.

-Get breaking National news

-The Gold Glover was replaced in the lineup by outfielder Myles Straw.
+The Gold Glover was replaced by outfielder Myles Straw.

+Varsho missed the first few weeks of the season after undergoing shoulder surgery last September to repair his rotator cuff.

 This report by The Canadian Press was first published May 31, 2025.